sendgrid/docs/source/Classroom/Basics/Marketing_Campaigns/marketing_campaigns_faqs.md

 How do I update the custom fields for one of my contacts?
 {% endanchor %}

-You can either re-upload a CSV containing your new custom fields.
+You can re-upload a CSV containing your new custom fields.
 You can also manually edit the custom fields for an individual contact by navigating to your Contacts page in Marketing Campaigns, searching for and selecting the contact that you want to update, and scrolling down to the **Custom Fields** tab.
 Finally, click **Edit** to begin updating your contact's custom fields.

 ![]({{root_url}}/images/mc_faq_8.gif)